jamesesguerra/markdown_notes/notes/SIPC/Programming Across Paradigms.md

 ## 2. object-oriented programming

 Still sort of imperative in that we're still telling the computer what to do, and we're still paying attention to state, but we're breaking it up into little chunks.
-So that now, the universe of programs is no longer comprised of commands, it's comprise of objects.
+So that now, the universe of programs is no longer comprised of commands, it's comprised of objects.
 Objects are little units that keep a little portion of state to themselves.
 So we say _"you, object, remember your little portion of the state of the world"_.
 These little objects interact by sending messages to each other (equivalent to calling a method on an object).
 We say _"hey object, you have some state, here's a method that I want you to run on whatever state you have and then give me some response back; do something based on my message; do something based on how your internals tell you to respond"_

 ### biological analogy